 Tuition fees and scholarships

-Currently Aalto University, DTU and Chalmers charge fees to non-EU/EEA students.
+Currently Aalto University, DTU, Chalmers and NTNU charge fees to non-EU/EEA students.
 Some universities also charge an application fee and some have a compulsory student union fee.
 For more information, visit the universities' websites:

 - Chalmers University of Technology charges tuition fees to non-EU/EEA students

 - Technical University of Denmark (DTU) charges tuition fees to non-EU/EEA students

 - NTNU charges tuition fees to non-EU/EEA citizens

 Aalto University, Chalmers and DTU has a scholarship programme to cover tuition fees